lindaszabo/KNIFE/README.md

 # KNIFE
 Known and Novel IsoForm Explorer.
 Statistically based splicing detection for circular and linear isoforms from RNA-Seq data.

+Note: as of release v1.3, circular and linear junctions are quantified based on both R1 and R2 junctional alignments.
+Prior versions considered only R1 junctional alignments.
+If both R1 and R2 aligned to the same junction as can be the case for small circles, that read is only counted once in the reported totals.

 Note: It has been brought to our attention that there was a discrepancy in the SRA annotations in the NCBI short read archive for the HeLa samples we analyzed for Figure 3 in our manuscript and their true identity.
 Please see misAnnotationUpdate.zip available in Downloads under release v1.2 for updated analysis.

 # Overview